brianberns/Setback/README.md

 The second-strongest suit is included iff the difference between its strength and the strength of the strongest suit is less than 2.

 #### Bootstrap
 These keys are used when bootstrapping a score-sensitive model from a baseline model.
+Unlike the baseline keys, these keys are formatted using `/` characters, rather than by absolute position within the string.
+	score/

 | Position | Name | Possible Values | Description |
 |--|--|--|--|